LIVING AND EXPRESSING

-It has to be said that these statements are seldom distinguished from the Kingdom of God (which they are part of, of course) in Believers' thinking.
+It has to be said that these statements are seldom distinguished from the totality of the Kingdom of God/Heaven.

 Nevertheless, what they represent is always accessible to them.
 But they must have some significance.
 And there can't be three kingdoms!

 From their settings in the New Testament they appear to be God's means of putting emphasis on His People's specific relationship to Him and to the enemy.